sherzader/entente/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Hangout is a web application inspired by Meetup built using Ruby on Rails and React.js.
+Hangout allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete groups
+- [ ] Join groups
-- [ ] Organize notes within Notebooks
+- [ ] Organize events within Groups
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Tag groups with multiple tags and search groups by tag
-- [ ] Search through notes for blocks of text
-- [ ] Apply complex styling to notes while editing
-- [ ] Set reminders on notes
+- [ ] Receive notifications on upcoming events

 ## Design Docs
 * [View Wireframes][view]